Search engine algorithms are super complicated.

 Is there a reason Ally Bank needs so much coverage?
 They claim to provide “bank reviews,” yet don’t say they are focused on particular banks.

-Hummingbird is all about answering the intent of user queries, not specific keywords themselves.
+Hummingbird is all about answering the intent of user search queries, not specific keywords themselves.
 You are not going to rank for “bank reviews” related keywords, if you are only covering a select number of banks and leaving out other important banks.

 The Penny Hoarder